hasura/graphql-engine/cli/README.md

 make deps
 make build-cli-ext copy-cli-ext
 make build
-# binaries will be in _output directory
+# Binaries Will Be In _output Directory
 ```

 ## Usage